cooscoos/Hoive/README.md

 ## To do

-### Beetle

-broadly seems to be working now:
-* tidy up
+* back to pillbug after beetle to capture the "beetle gate rule", and write a test for sumoing higher layer beetles (top layer)
+* Rules check: can ladybird move over beetle on top of other chip?
+* Re-read rules on wiki in general

 ### Other animals
-This order seems sensible:

-* back to pillbug after beetle to capture the "beetle gate rule", and write a test for sumoing higher layer beetles (top layer)
-* Rules check for later: can ladybird move over beetle on top of other chip?
+To finish:

 * grashopper - line drawing - then a check to see if it's straight and only goes over occupied hexes
-* mosquito
+* mosquito - special move to become neighbour.
+Must be beetle if in layer >0.

 ### Online
 Make it so that two people can play on t'internet and other weirdos can just watch.